SilentChaos512/Silent-Gear/README.md

 # Silent-Gear

 Modular tool/armor mod for Minecraft.
 Crafting is handled with blueprints, which eliminate all recipe conflicts.
-Materials can be added with JSON files (probably with data packs in 1.13+, config folder in 1.12.2).
-The requirements for crafting tools can also be changed through JSON files, even allowing parts not normally required to craft the tool.
-See the wiki for detailed information.
+Materials and parts can be added with JSON files via data packs.
+Gear crafting recipes (number of required materials, required parts, etc.) can also be changed with data packs.

-This is based on the tool/armor system from Silent's Gems, but has various changes and improvements.
-This is not a clone, it will entirely replace the tool/armor system from Silent's Gems in 1.13+, but both systems can still be used in 1.12.2.
+This is based on and completely replaced the tool/armor system from Silent's Gems, but has various changes and improvements.

-Interaction with Silent's Gems is currently limited, but regular-tier gems can already be used with Silent Gear.
-Silent's Gems will be adding additional content to Silent Gear in the future, including a block that enhances any main material (replaces supercharged gems) and unique part types.
+Add-on mods can add new part types, gear types, and trait types, as well as anything a data pack can do.

 ## Links and Downloads

 - [CurseForge](https://minecraft.curseforge.com/projects/silent-gear) (downloads and more information)
 - [Wiki](https://github.com/SilentChaos512/Silent-Gear/wiki) (advanced information)
 - [GitHub repository](https://github.com/SilentChaos512/Silent-Gear) (source code)